 “The need for correcting the biases that keep us from seeing each other clearly was never greater,” the Dialogue with the World booklet noted.
 This statement is even more true today.
 On the Press Room, you’ll find examples of letters written by Committees, as well as other resources that address common misconceptions.
 These illustrate the continuing effort of Committees on Publication to (in the words of the booklet) bring “light, not heat” to public discussion of Christian Science.

 The Committee on Publication work is outlined in Article XXXIII of the Church Manual.
 The office of the Manager of Committees on Publication is located in Boston, Massachusetts, and there are over 100 Committees on Publication appointed annually to serve in their localities, globally.
-The day-to-day work may include writing, speaking or corresponding with theologians, academics, authors, members of the press, students, health officials or legislators, but in the truest sense the lifting and healing of public misunderstandings and misperceptions involves all Christian Scientists who, through their Christly love, help to share an honest view of Christian Science with the world.
+The day-to-day work may include writing, speaking or corresponding with theologians, academics, authors, members of the press, students, health officials or legislators, but the lifting and healing of public misunderstandings and misperceptions really involves all Christian Scientists, who strive to bear witness to Truth in their lives each day.

 Please reach out to your local Committee to learn how you can help: